Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

 {\em Phase 2: re-examine the process to round $r+r'+t$}

 Note that each vertex $w\in U_0$ was reached in the exposure process by the time of completion of round $r+r'$.
-We ``rewind'' the process to the end of this round and a further $t$ rounds, where $t=\lfloor \log_d(\log^{12} n)\rfloor$.
+We ``rewind'' the process to the end of round $r+r'+t$, where $t=\lfloor \log_d(\log^{12} n)\rfloor$.
 Recalling $d\le \log^4n$, we note for later use that $d^t\ge \log^8 n$.
 After $r+r'+t$ rounds, using~\eqn{treesize} there are $O(d^{r+r'+t}) = O(n^{1/2+2\delta} \log^{12} n )$ distinct vertices containing exposed points.
-The number of pairs exposed is at most $d$ times this, and the probability that a given pair exposed up to this point is bad is $O(n^{-1/2+2\delta} \log^{12} n)$.
+The number of pairs exposed is at most $d$ times this, and the probability that a given pair exposed up to this point is bad (as defined in the proof of part (i) of this lemma) is $O(n^{-1/2+2\delta} \log^{12} n)$.
 So, the expected number of bad pairs is $O(dn^{ 4\delta} \log^{24} n)$.
 Thus, employing the argument in the proof of (i), and in particular stochastically bounding the number of bad pairs by a binomial random variable, we deduce that, with probability $1-o(n^{-3})$, the total number of bad pairs encountered in $r+r'+t$ rounds in the process starting at $v$ is $O(dn^{ 4\delta} \log^{24} n)=o(n^{5\delta} /d\log^{12} n)$.
 Here we use a consequence of Chernoff's bound (see e.g.~\cite[Corollary~2.3]{JLR}) to achieve the sharp tail estimate: if $X$ is distributed as ${\rm Bin}(n,p)$, then \bel{chern} \Prob( |X-\E X| \ge \eps \E X) ) \le 2\exp \left( - \frac {\eps^2 \E X}{3} \right) \ee for $0 < \eps < 3/2$.